 “Which brings up my dog.
 And here's why: My dog is a kind of crucible of Iowa.

+What does Hannah, a 13-year-old Labrador, have to do with an analysis of the American electoral system and how screwy it is that a place like Iowa gets to choose -- before anyone else -- the person who may become the next leader of the free world?
 For our son's eighth birthday, we wanted to get him a dog.
 Every boy needs a dog, my wife and I agreed, and off we went to an Iowa breeding farm to pick out an eight-week-old puppy that, when we knelt to pet her, wouldn't stop licking us.
 We chose a yellow Lab because they like kids, have pleasant dispositions, and I was particularly fond of her caramel-color coat.
 Labs don't generally bite people, although they do like to chew on shoes, hats, and sofa legs.
 Hannah was Marley before Marley.

 Our son, of course, got tired of Hannah after a couple of months, and to whom did the daily obligation of walking the dog fall?